 2014, stars a software application for the ebex autonomous daytime star cameras, chaoman, pdf

-2015, an autonomous star identification algortihm based on one dimensional vector pattern for star sensors, luo, pdf
+2015, an autonomous star identification algorithm based on one dimensional vector pattern for star sensors, luo, pdf

 texas minor planet project

-1986, the use of space telescope to tie the hipparcos reference frame to an extragalactic reference frame, hemenway, duncombe, astrometric techniques, pdf
+1986, the use of space telescope to tie the hipparcos reference frame to an extragalactic reference frame, hemenway, duncombe, pdf

-1986, apparent close encounters of minor planets, Pierce, Whipple, the astronomical journal, pdf
+1986, apparent close encounters of minor planets, pierce, whipple, pdf

 1987, current developments in the texas minor planet project, hemenway, whipple, duncombe, pdf